-5.xvi.b Peer Review of the Professional Development Plan for Tenured Faculty
+5. xvi.b Peer Review of the Professional Development Plan for Tenured Faculty

-At the conclusion of the term for which the Professional Development Plan was written, it shall be reviewed by the Retention, Promotion, and Tenure Committee (RPT Committee) of the Unit to which the faculty member belongs.
+At the conclusion of the term for which the Professional Development Plan was written, it shall be reviewed by the RPT Committee of the Unit to which the faculty member belongs.
 The purpose of the review shall be to provide constructive feedback to the tenured faculty member to assist in setting appropriate goals for the subsequent Professional Development Plan.

-5.xvi.c Use of Professional Development Plan Reviews
+5. xvi.c Use of Professional Development Plan Reviews

-Upon completion of their review of the faculty member's Professional Development Plan, the Unit RPT Committee will forward a copy of their written evaluation to the faculty member under review, to the faculty member's Unit Manager or immediate academic supervisor, and to the Provost.
+Upon completion of their review of the faculty member's Professional Development Plan, the Unit RPT Committee will forward a copy of their written evaluation to the faculty member under review, to the faculty member's Unit Manager or immediate Academic Supervisor, and to the Provost.
 The faculty member may provide a written response to the review, which then becomes a part of the record.

-The report of the review committee may be used as evidence by the faculty member in an application for promotion, in which case it may be released to those directly involved in the promotional review process, but it may not be used as evidence of unsatisfactory performance in a disciplinary or dismissal proceeding.
+The report of the RPT Committee may be used as evidence by the faculty member in an application for promotion, in which case it may be released to those directly involved in the promotional review process, but it may not be used as evidence of unsatisfactory performance in a disciplinary or dismissal proceeding.